gatsbyjs/gatsby/docs/docs/how-to-contribute.md

 - Ensure any links to gatsbyjs.org are relative links - `/docs/how-to-contribute` instead of `https://gatsbyjs.org/docs/how-to-contribute`
 - Follow the [Style Guide](https://www.gatsbyjs.org/docs/gatsby-style-guide/#word-choice) to make sure you're using the appropriate wording.
 - Double check your grammar and capitalise correctly
-- Commit and push to your fork
+- Commit and push the changes to your fork
 - Create a pull request from your branch
   - We recommend using a prefix of `docs`, e.g. `docs/your-change` or `docs-your-change`